icareus1/alx_python/python-data_structures/README.md

-Learn data structures in Python with ALX
+Learn data structures in Python with ALX.
+This part deals with Lists and Tuples.